-If you are looking to find Street Art in Americas and Canada, you have come to the right place.
-Here is a list of places in Canada, North America and South America where you can find some amazing street – photos taken by travel bloggers during their travels, along with tips on where to find these wonderful and sometimes whimsical street art.
+If you are looking to find Street Art in the Americas and Canada, you have come to the right place.
+Here is a list of places in Canada, North America and South America where you can find some amazing street art and murals.
+Photos were taken by travel bloggers during their travels, along with tips on where to find these wonderful and sometimes whimsical street art.

 Street Art in Canada

 Contributed by Lee and Stacey from One Trip at a Time

 Sherbrooke in Quebec is probably not high on tourist lists, but if you make the journey out there you will be rewarded with some of the most stunning murals we have ever seen.
 There are 16 murals in total dotted around the city featuring many different aspects of the city’s history and culture.
 You’ll find everything from a giant bookshelf to a fire station, a typical street scene and waterfall, to clever murals such as a building being pulled like curtains/drapes to reveal a beautiful lake or a building façade being lowered into place with people already looking out of the windows!

 All the murals also contain animals to find, or amusing situations portrayed within them and are worth more than a quick view as you take in all the quirkiness contained within them.
 There are two different circuits are suggested by the city – one is a 3.5km walk to see 10 of the murals and the other is a 7km walk to see all 16 murals.
 The routes can be found, together with more information about each of the murals in this excellent flyer.

 Contributed by Liliane Fawzy from MyTotontoMyWorld

 “Toronto is a street art heaven.
 We’ve got a ton of different locations to hit up for street art and dozens of incredible murals to check out and sometimes it can be hard to know where to start.
 If you’re short on time or only interested in visiting one spot then that spot has to be Graffiti Alley.